dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/README.md

 # How to Write and Deploy a PHP Lambda Function with SAM CLI

-We have three options when we need to use PHP with Lambda.
+We have three options.
 We can:

 - [Package our function as a container image.](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html)
 - [Embed a custom PHP runtime and bootstrap file.](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html)
 - [Use a Lambda Layer to contain the PHP runtime and/or bootstrap.](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html)

-This article will focus on the first option; how to build, push and deploy a PHP container image to Lambda with no 3rd party dependencies - only docker and AWS services.
+This article will focus on the first option; how to build, push and deploy a PHP container image to Lambda with Docker and the AWS SAM CLI.

-We will first explain how to structure and build the function, then show you how to test your code locally, and then show you how to deploy to AWS.
+This article will explain:

+1. How to structure the function.
+2. How to test locally.
+3. How to deploy.

+# How does it work?

+1. A bootstrap file fetches the next invocation from the Lambda runtime.
+2. The boostrap passes event data to PHP.
+3. PHP processes the event and returns a success or error response to the Lambda runtime.

 # Step 1: Install